 Honesty means that the price a company displays should be the price its customers pay — no tricks.
 Customers have the right to know what’s included — and not included — when an offer is initially made.

-Honesty means customers should never take advantage of a company, even when the business is unethical or avaricious.
+Honesty means customers should never take advantage of a company, even when the business is unethical or greedy.
 They have an obligation to educate themselves to the best of their ability before they buy.